-- Action

-- Select one of the following actions:
+Select one of the following actions:

 - None

 - Start

 - Stop

 - Restart

-- If you want to send SNMP traps to a particular host, complete the following fields:
+- 11. If you want to send SNMP traps to a particular host, complete the following fields:

-SNMP Trap Host
+- SNMP Trap Host

 - The name of the host that monitors SNMP traps.

 - SNMP Trap Port

 - The port number on the trap host to which the SNMP trap is sent.

 - SNMP Trap Community

 - The name which acts as a password for sending trap notifications to the trap host.

 - SNMP Trap OID (optional)

 - The object identifier (OID) that identifies the SNMP trap for example, .1.3.6.1.2.1.34.4.1.7.

-- 12. If Splunk integration has been enabled, and you would like the Action Profile to write to the Splunk log, complete the following fields:
+- 12. If Splunk integration is enabled, and you want the Action Profile to write to the Splunk log, complete the following fields:

 - Splunk Hostname

 - The host name of the server on which Splunk is running.

 - Logging Port

 - The port on which the Splunk server is listening for logging requests.
-This port is configured in Splunk, and you will need to contact the Splunk administrator for this information.
+This port is configured in Splunk, and you must contact the Splunk administrator for this information.

 - Click the Use SSL option to securely access the Splunk server using SSL.

-- For more information on Splunk integration, see See Splunk Settings..
+For more information on Splunk integration, see Splunk Settings.

-- 13. Optionally attach this alert profile to one or more existing Service Monitors.

-- 14. Click Save.
+- 13. Optionally attach this alert profile to one or more existing Service Monitors. - 14.
+Click Save.